Best ultrabook and portable lightweight laptop in 2025

 The best portable gaming laptops on the moment

-Productivity lightweight laptop for work, creators, or programmers
+Productivity lightweight laptops for work, creators, or programmers

 This section caters to those among you in need of a portable and powerful laptop for complex workloads and school tasks, the kind you could not properly run on most of the ultra-compact devices mentioned in the previous sections of the article.
 These recommendations are meant for university students, engineers, programmers, architects, and creatives, but still with a portable and slim form-factor in mind.

 For sure, the gaming/performance ultraportables already covered above make for excellent all-around work&play devices.
 However, most of those laptops are primarily gaming-focused and thus prioritize performance over fan-noise and fast high-refresh-rate screens over the color coverage (100% DCI-P3 or AdobeRGB) and image fidelity that you might require in your creative endeavors.
-And here’s where the options in this class come in handy, which offer power profiles better optimized for everyday use and work, even if this does take a toll in performance on the thinnest designs, high-gamut high-resolution displays, as well as certain software and hardware optimizations meant to enhance your productivity.
+And here’s where the options in this class come in handy, which offer power profiles better optimized for everyday use and work, high-gamut high-resolution displays, as well as certain software and hardware optimizations meant to enhance your productivity.

 Apple MacBook Pro 16

 Hybrids are modern devices with convertible or detachable touchscreens, and they can be used as either regular notebooks or as tablets.
-We’ve covered this topic in-depth in this separated article about the best 2-in-1 laptops, which you should head over to if primarily interested in a convertible over any of the other ultrabooks in this article, but we’ll also quickly go through our top recommendations down below.
+We’ve covered this topic in-depth in this separated article about the best 2-in-1 laptops, which you should head over to if you’re primarily interested in a convertible over any of the other ultrabooks in this article., But we’ll also quickly go through our top recommendations down below.

-First, though, you need to be aware that there are mainly two kinds of 2-in-1s: stand-alone tablets that can act as laptops when hooked to an external dock or keyboard-folio, and regular laptops with 360-degrees convertible screens.
-The latter are more versatile in notebook format, especially when used on the lap, and tend to get larger batteries, faster hardware, and more ports, while the former are highly portable and excellent tablets, but less practical when not on a flat sturdy surface.
+First, though, you need to be aware that there are mainly two kinds of 2-in-1s: stand-alone tablets that can act as laptops when hooked to an external dock or keyboard-folio, and regular notebooks with 360-degrees convertible screens.
+The latter are more versatile in laptop use, especially when used on the lap, and tend to get larger batteries, faster hardware, and more ports, while the former are highly portable and excellent tablets, but less practical when not used on a flat surface.

 Tablets: Microsoft Surface Go, Surface Pro, and iPad Pro